Being the Change: Six Women Dance Leaders on Ballet's Gender Imbalance

 Pickett rehearses corps de ballet dancer Jack Thomas for the world premiere of "Tilt."
 Photo by Arian Molina Soca, Courtesy Pennsylvania Ballet.

-While many consider the modern dance world to have a better track record of gender equity, Annie-B Parson and Terry Fox insisted otherwise.
+While many consider the modern dance world to have a better track record of gender equity, Annie-B Parson and Terry Fox could relate to their fellow panelists.
 Parson echoed Cox's experience, noting that in a recent article her dances were mentioned three times, yet her name was not.
 "Another time I was described as somebody's wife," she says (Parson co-directs Big Dance Theater with her husband, Paul Lazar).
-Parson said she personally sent choreographer Alexei Ratmansky a letter suggesting he attend a diversity training course after he downplayed the lack of women choreographers in the New York Times last spring (though she says he didn't reply).
-Fox, meanwhile, said that she had a difficult time being taken seriously as an artist at the forefront of the improvisational dance movement in the 1970s, and that she was one of the only female curators in New York City's downtown dance scene as managing/artistic director of the Dancespace Project.
+Parson said she personally sent choreographer Alexei Ratmansky a letter suggesting he attend a diversity-training course after he downplayed the lack of women choreographers in the New York Times last spring (though she says he didn't reply).
+Fox, meanwhile, said that she had a difficult time being taken seriously as an artist at the forefront of the improvisational dance movement, and that she was one of the only female curators in New York City's downtown dance scene as managing/artistic director of the Dancespace Project.
 "I think there's danger thinking that women have to be of a different vision," she says, "in asking that the one woman in the room represent all women."

 Many of the panelists admitted how easy it is to perpetuate the status quo, and acknowledged their responsibility as leaders to create change.
 "I only realized last year that I was not reaching out to ballet companies [about commissions] besides DTH—I was almost discriminating in my own way," says Harper.